derDere/ParticleToy/README.md

 I tryed recreating it (Version 2) but I was frustrated so I never really finished it.
 But not I was fiddeling around and reprogrammed it to remember the good old times :) So here you go with my Version 3 have fun.

+This Application was inspiered by an iOS App named TeslaToy.